silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/02_working_with_dataobjects/01_adding_dataobjects_to_the_schema.md

       read: true
       readOne: true
 app:
-  # Load everything in our app that has the Versioned extension
+  # Load everything in our MyApp\Models\ namespace that has the Versioned extension
+  # unless the filename ends with .secret.php
   load:
     namespaceLoader:
       include: